Changissnz/selfinterest/README.md

 be so due in great part to long-range communications technology.
 Efforts from sentient will go toward implementing systems of alliances, and the principles pertaining to these systems are artificial axioms, first and foremost.
 The means may be different today.
-For example, the artificial axiom of "common courtesy" is acted on by artificial axiom subtypes such as "conduct common courtesy over long-range communications application".
+For example, the artificial axiom of "common courtesy" takes effect by use of artificial axiom subtypes such as "conduct common courtesy over long-range communications application".